“Modern exact clairvoyance,

 "This is an exciting new opportunity for inspired educators at this new Whitianga Kindergarten.
 We are seeking experienced, fully qualified Early Childhood educators who wish to work & live in an idyllic location.

-When the official bodies representing Waldorf education use words like "inspired," they presumably know precisely what they mean.
+When the official bodies representing Waldorf education use words like "inspired" (an "opportunity for inspired educators"), they presumably know precisely what they mean.
 In Anthroposophical belief, inspiration is a form of clairvoyance, and Waldorf teachers are expected to cultivate it.
 Rudolf Steiner taught that most human beings today lack clairvoyance, but Waldorf teachers should attain it.
-No other preparation is sufficient, he said: "[P]hilosophy does not suffice, only pedagogical principles and methods do: exact clairvoyance."
+No other preparation is sufficient, he said:

 Believe me, please.
 I understand how bizarre all this is.
 But I am not telling you what I think; I am telling you what Rudolf Steiner's followers think.
 You and I may have difficultly believing that Steiner's followers embrace such doctrines, but they do.
-Some Waldorf teachers have greater faith than others, but the great majority accept the "wisdom" provided by Rudolf Steiner.
+Some Waldorf teachers have more faith in Steiner than others have, but the great majority accept the "wisdom" provided by Rudolf Steiner.
 Bear in mind, Waldorf schools are also called Rudolf Steiner schools.
 The central authority in the Steiner system is clearly identified — it is Rudolf Steiner — and you have just read some of his authoritative statements.

 Did the Federation of Rudolf Steiner Schools in New Zealand have any of this in mind when specifying that they want "inspired" teachers?
 Perhaps not.
 But this is what the word actually means in the Steiner/Waldorf universe.
 I thought you might like to know.

-The Waldorf/Steiner belief system, Anthroposophy (meaning “human wisdom”), is based on a fundamental misunderstanding of the nature of knowledge and truth.
+The Waldorf/Steiner belief system, Anthroposophy (the word means “human wisdom”), is based on a fundamental misunderstanding of the nature of knowledge and truth.
 Rudolf Steiner’s followers think they can "gain certainty" by developing powers of clairvoyance.
 They work to develop heightened powers of imagination, inspiration, and intuition — which Steiner identified as three stages of clairvoyance.
 When they think they have attained these, they believe that the views they form through these types of consciousness are true.
-They imagine something, or get an inspiration, of have an intuition...
-Such “human wisdom” becomes, in their view, essentially unarguable.* They are then freed from any need to dispute their views with outsiders; they feel no need to consider the opinions of outside scholars and scientists.** All external knowledge (i.e., knowledge developed through use of the senses, the brain, and the rules of logic) becomes suspect, in their view; to know the Truth, they look inward, not outward.
+They imagine something, or get an inspiration, of have an intuition, and this yields Truth.
+Such “human wisdom” becomes, in their view, essentially unarguable. [i] They are then freed from any need to dispute their views with outsiders; they feel no need to consider the opinions of outside scholars and scientists. [ii] All external knowledge (i.e., knowledge developed through use of the senses, the brain, and the rules of logic) becomes suspect, in their view; to know the Truth, they look inward, not outward.
 They are “free” of external rules, limitations, and doubts; they are “free” to think what they want.

 This freedom is not absolute, however.
-Steiner often spoke of the need for gurus or spiritual guides, such as himself.
+Steiner often said that spiritual seekers need to follow gurus or spiritual guides, such as (guess who?) himself.
+[See "Guru".]
 He also spoke of the crucial difference between the white path of truth (his own) and the black path of falsehood.
 He said that he apprehended the truths of the white path through his use of “exact clairvoyance” — his occult “discoveries” are virtually unquestionable because they are exactly true.
 Thus, his followers have the choice between the path of truth and the path of fallacy.
 Their “freedom” is little more than the power to make a single decision.
-They can freely decide to believe in Steiner and his system, or they can freely choose to suffer the dreadful consequences of failing to believe in Steiner and his system.***
+They can freely decide to believe in Steiner and his system, or they can freely choose to suffer the dreadful consequences of failing to believe in Steiner and his system. [iii]

-Let's end our review of Rudolf Steiner College teacher training with one more tabulation of the Anthroposophical doctrines in the courses we have considered.
-In these courses alone, aspiring Waldorf teachers are taught about planetary stages of evolution/cosmic evolution, the evolution of consciousness, karma, reincarnation, macrocosm/microcosm, astrology, astrosophy, seven-year-long phases of incarnation, the twelve human senses, the four temperaments, the Anthroposophical take on the kingdoms of nature, the Anthroposophical take on human nature, planetary soul types/soul types in children, spirituality in art, mystery or occult centers, occult wisdom, Atlantis, cultural epochs (i.e., historical periods of spiritual evolution), meditative work to be done by teachers, spiritual streams, initiation, Sun initiates, and Isis.
+On the Waldorf Watch "news" page, we have looked at numerous courses included in Waldorf teacher training programs.
+Here's a recap.
+Aspiring Waldorf teachers are taught about planetary stages of evolution/cosmic evolution, the evolution of consciousness, karma, reincarnation, macrocosm/microcosm, astrology, astrosophy, seven-year-long phases of incarnation, the twelve human senses, the four temperaments, the Anthroposophical take on the kingdoms of nature, the Anthroposophical take on human nature, planetary soul types/soul types in children, spirituality in art, mystery or occult centers, occult wisdom, Atlantis, cultural epochs (i.e., historical periods of spiritual evolution), meditative work to be done by teachers, spiritual streams, initiation, Sun initiates, and Isis.
 Among other things.
 All of this is taught, of course, "from the standpoint of Anthroposophy."

 There is no separation between the mysticism of Anthroposophy and the Waldorf worldview.
 Waldorf trainees study these subjects in order to become Waldorf teachers.
 Gentle reader, please bear this in mind.
 The people being taught to separate themselves from reality in this manner, the people receiving this instruction in the practice of self-deception, are aspiring Waldorf teachers.
 Soon after completing their training, they will offer themselves as educators for your children.
 If they have taken to heart the lessons given at Rudolf Steiner College and other Waldorf teacher-training schools, they may well rank among the very last people you should consider for such important work.